rakshabesafe/essedum-platform/essedum-ui/agent-designer-backend/README.md

 ### Documents

+**Functionality:** Handles document ingestion into a knowledge base.
+When a file is uploaded, the server parses it into text, splits it into overlapping chunks (using the KB's `chunk_size` / `chunk_overlap` settings), generates vector embeddings for each chunk, and stores them in Qdrant.
+The upload returns immediately (202) and processing runs asynchronously; poll the document status until it reaches `ready`.

+**Use:**
+- `POST .../documents` — called from the KB document upload dialog.
+Send the file as `multipart/form-data`.
+The document moves through statuses: `pending` → `processing` → `ready` (or `error` on failure).
+- `GET .../documents` — lists all documents in a KB with their ingestion status.
+Used to show the document table in the KB management screen, including processing progress.
+- `GET .../documents/{doc_id}` — fetches full metadata for a single document: page count, chunk count, file size, and any error message if ingestion failed.
+- `DELETE .../documents/{doc_id}` — removes the document record, all its chunk records from the database, and the corresponding vectors from Qdrant.
+Used when the user removes a document from a KB.

 | Method | Path | Description |
 |--------|------|-------------|
 | `POST` | `/api/v1/knowledge-bases/{kb_id}/documents` | Upload a document (multipart/form-data) |